ibmrcruicks/IBMi-LUG-2019-78-workshop/ibmi-watson-helpdesk.md

 + Christophe Lalevée January 18, 2018
 + (First published December 20, 2017)

 Chatbots are conversational robots that simulate conversation, and can interact with users in natural language.
-By harnessing both the power of the IBM Cloud Watson services, and the power and openness of IBM i, you can open up your chatbot to countless creative applications (such as a virtual agent) that can understand and automatically solve password-related issues.
+By harnessing both the power of the IBM Cloud Watson services, and the power and open-ness of IBM i, you can open up your chatbot to countless creative applications (such as a virtual agent) that can understand and automatically solve password-related issues.

 This workshop guides you through implementing a prototype of such a chatbot running on IBM i that links the IBM Watson Assistant service and IBM i system services.